medcomdk/MedCom-FHIR-Communication/docs/index.md

 #### Asynchronous

-In Asynchronous messaging, the server acknowledges acknowledgment of the message immediately, and responds to the sender separately.
+In Asynchronous messaging, the server acknowledges acknowledgement of the message immediately, and responds to the sender separately.
 The server may respond more than once to any given message.
 When a message is received, a receiver can determine from the content of the message header whether it's a new message to process, or a response to a message that has already been sent.

 ### Reliable Messaging using MedCom FHIR Messaging